-Individuals aged 60 and over and those whose statutory occupational retirement age is earlier than 60, as in the case of a fire officer, police officer, prison officer or a member of the Royal Gibraltar Regiment, and are in insurable employment shall be exempt from paying the employee's share of social insurance contributions.
+Individuals aged 60 and over and those whose statutory occupational retirement age is earlier than 60, as in the case of a fire officer, police officer, prison officer or a member of the Royal Gibraltar Regiment and are in insurable employment shall be exempt from paying the employee's share of social insurance contributions.
+Employer contributions will continue to be payable.